-Prior to filing a formal complaint, students who believe that they have been the victim of illegal discrimination or harassment by a student or College employee must first seek to clarify or resolve the matter informally if possible.
-At this time, all reasonable efforts shall be made by the student, faculty, or staff member, and/or the immediate supervisor to resolve the issue.
-The student is strongly encouraged to carefully document the attempt to resolve the issue.
-Documentation is important since the formal complaint process must be started within 10 College business days of the failure of informal resolution.
+Prior to filing a formal complaint, students are encouraged to resolve the matter through informal channels when possible.
+Students should reach out to the Student Liaison or, in instances of conflict with the Student Liaison, the Assistant Provost for Student Affairs.
+All reasonable efforts shall be made to resolve the complaint.
+During this process, the student is strongly encouraged to carefully document the attempt to resolve the issue.
+If the informal resolution process is unsuccessful, a formal complaint must be initiated within 10 College business days of the failure of informal resolution.